Max-OSSoftware/Max-OSSoftware/README.md

 <br />

-Hi,I'm Gerald Dinan🙌, a Web Developer, Security Researcher, Forever Student.
-Apart from that I love getting involved in Competitive Hacking, Building and Problem Solving.❤✌
+Hi, I'm Gerald Dinan🙌, a Web Developer, Security Researcher, Forever Student.
+Apart from that I love getting involved in Competitive Hacking, the Newest and coolest trends.❤✌

 **About Me:**